 - Anticipate the anxiety.
 If you know when fireworks are going to start, you can play with your dog or take him on a walk to get some energy out.
 This will generally make dogs less reactive to stressors and stimulus like fireworks.
 You can double-up on that effort afterwards, with white noise like a loud fan, or even some soothing music designed for this purpose.
 Because of the security associated with dens, there is also a lot of comfort from the slight compression provided by shirts or pajamas.
 When I put these on my anxious dog, he normally falls asleep in minutes.
 This is a sort of security blanket that tells the nervous system to calm down and that everything is ok.

-Overall, the main advice here is to be there for your dog and to take some precautionary steps to prevent our worst nightmare from coming true.
-Now that you are armed with this information, you might see other people’s pets roaming around your neighborhood trying to get away from certain destruction.
+Overall, the main advice here is to be there for your dog.
+Take some precautionary steps to prevent your worst nightmare from coming true.
+Now that you are armed with this information; you might see other people’s pets roaming around your neighborhood trying to get away from certain destruction.
 Keep an eye out for them and understand that none of this makes sense to them.